tmastny/ml-default/README.md

 > Yeh, I. C., & Lien, C. H. (2009).
 The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients.
 Expert Systems with Applications, 36(2), 2473-2480

 The study found the following error rates based on a validation set.
-My goal is to see if we can improve on these results.
+My goal is to see if we can replicate and improve on these results.

 <img src="paper-error-rates.png" width="500px" style="display: block; margin: auto;" />